What is available on JSTOR now?

 - Consolidated usage reports and administrative tools to view data from Artstor and JSTOR platform combined

-- New, affordable pricing options
+- New, affordable subscription options

-Is the Artstor platform going away?
+When is the Artstor platform going away?

 Are you continuing to add new collections to Artstor?